yaya2devops/gopencti/README.md

 | connector-import-file-stix        | Enables the import of STIX files into the OpenCTI platform.                                |
 | connector-import-document | Facilitates the import of various types of documents (PDF, plain text, HTML) into OpenCTI, extracting relevant information and creating indicators. |

-This is the initial setup of the OpenCTI platform.
 The implementation lays the foundation for seamless integration and ingestion of additional value from various sources further.

 ### Configure Env Variables